Why Are Some of Africa's Biggest Baobab Trees Dying Off?

 Baobab trees — ancient, otherworldly behemoths with bulbous trunks that splinter into a constellation of spindly branches — are some of Africa's most iconic living things.

-Until late last year, the Platland tree in South Africa was their queen.
+Until late last year, the Platland tree in South Africa, also known as Sunland, was their queen.
 It was the continent's biggest baobab, at 111 ft. around, 62 ft. high and more than 1,000 years old.
 It had a cavernous central hollow that hosted a fully functional cocktail bar with seating for 15 people.

 The bar's owners blamed rot caused by heavy rain and threw a barbeque to honor its passing.